 \item Using a three-dimensional PDR model, we explored the properties of the ISM and the radiation fields by taking the chemistry into account.
-Using the LVG-derived abundance ratios, we found that both our sources are extremely dust-obscured, where FUV radiation has a limited role because of the high $A_\mathrm{V}$.
-However, we do find high ionization rates in both sources at a level of 10$^{-13}$ to 10$^{-12}$\,s$^{-1}$, which is likely caused by high densities of cosmic rays, although we do not rule out the possibility of contributions from X-rays.
+Using the LVG-derived abundance ratios, we find that both our sources are extremely dust-obscured and that FUV radiation plays a limited role because of the high $A_\mathrm{V}$.
+However, we do find high ionization rates in both sources at a level of 10$^{-13}$ to 10$^{-12}$\,s$^{-1}$, which is likely caused by high densities of CRs, although we do not rule out the possibility of contributions from X-rays.
 Such an extreme condition is likely altering the initial conditions of star formation, leading to a top-heavy stellar IMF, consistent with the enhanced C$^{18}$O/$^{13}$CO ratio observed.
-We also found our chemical model predicts a low abundance of HCO$^+$ compared to HCN, HNC, and CS in such high density and high CR-ionization conditions.
+Additionally, our chemical model predicts a low abundance of HCO$^+$ compared to HCN, HNC, and CS in such high-density and high-CR-ionization conditions.
 This provides a possible explanation of the relatively low abundance of HCO$^+$ derived from our LVG modeling.